LoofaCow/ACO/README.md

   Dive into settings for API connections, advanced formatting, and even personalize Olive’s system prompt to match your vibe.

 - **Coral-Themed Aesthetic:**
-  Rocking a dark mode with a standout coral (or “bitterseet” if you’re into specifics) accent, the design is all about that sleek, modern look with a personal twist.
+  its themed a dark mode with  #ff7559  coral (or “bitterseet” if you’re into specifics) accent, i tried to design it to give it a modern look and i liked the look of coral as well as the name idk if its actually the bittersweet hex close enough.

 ---